-Dummerston has a total of 44 bridges, of which 12 are maintained by the State and the remaining 32 are owned and maintained by the Town.
+Dummerston has a total of 44 bridges, of which 12 are maintained by the state and the remaining 32 are owned and maintained by the Town.
 Many of these bridges are structurally deficient and in need of repair.
 Two of Dummerston's significant historic bridges, both listed on the National Register of Historic Place, are slated for repairs in the coming years.

-The Dummerston Covered Bridge is the second longest covered wooden bridge located wholly within Vermont.
+The Dummerston Covered Bridge is the longest covered wooden bridge located wholly within Vermont.
 The last major restoration was during 1997 and 1998.
-The bridge is in need of new decking.
-In order to be listed on Vermont's Statewide Transportation Improvement Program (STIP), the Town will need to undertake some preliminary engineering to evaluate the options available for repair.
+The bridge is in need of regular maintenance and repairs.
+The Town will continue to seek state and federal funds to assist in these efforts.

 The Green Iron Bridge, spanning the West River, is a rare intact quadruple intersection Warren truss bridge.
 The bridge is currently closed and is slated for repairs that will make it capable of handling a load of 12,000 pounds.
-It is critical that repairs to this bridge be completed by the time the Covered Bridge decking project is undertaken because traffic will likely need to be rerouted to this bridge.
+It is critical that repairs to this bridge be completed because traffic will likely need to be rerouted to this bridge if the covered bridge is closed for repairs.